JureCerar/xslib/doc/README.md

 segnm   = segment_identifier

 ### `xtc_t` type definition
 For more information please read [XTC "manual"](http://manual.gromacs.org/archive/5.0.3/online/xtc.html).
 For any additional information take a crash course in C/C++ and start reading the original code, because the documentation is basically non-existent.
-And even with that I wish you best of luck (you WILL need it).
+And even with that I wish you best of luck.

 #### Structure
 ```Fortran